fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq79"></a>
 **(79) How do I use synchronize on demand (manual)?**

-Normally, FairEmail maintains a connection to the configured email servers whenever possible to receive messages in real-time.
+Normally, FullEmail maintains a connection to the configured email servers whenever possible to receive messages in real-time.
 If you don't want this, for example to be not disturbed or to save on battery usage, just disable receiving in the receive settings.
 This will stop the background service which takes care of automatic synchronization and will remove the associated status bar notification.